apple/swift-algorithms/Guides/Cycle.md

-Note that the returned `FiniteCycle` will always have `Collection` conformance, and will have `BidirectionalCollection` conformance when called on a bidirectional collection.
+Note that the returned `FiniteCycle` will always have `Collection` conformance, and will have `BidirectionalCollection` conformance when called on a bidirectional collection. `FiniteCycle` also conforms to `LazyCollectionProtocol` when the base type conforms.

 ### Complexity